Cherchercher/rethink-plaintext-editing/readme.md

 - Styling Editor - Complete

-- Integration test - Not Started
+- Integration test - In Progress, need more test

 - File Preview - In Progress, Needs styling to display alongside editor